boidushya/better-lyrics/STYLING.md

 - Slightly reduces the size of each line (to 95% of its original size)
 - Adds a smooth transition effect when the size changes

+All the non-traditional properties (like `transform`, `transition`, etc.) are used to create animations and effects that enhance the lyrics display.
+The `transform` property is used to scale the lines, while `transition` controls the smoothness of the scaling effect.

 The currently active line (the one being sung) has additional styling:

 ```css